 To compute the sensitivity of attributes in an inference network, we first identify all inference channels toward each security node so that the sensitivity values for the attributes along the inference channels can be computed.
 The inference channels include channels coming into the security node and those going out of the security node.
-For those out-going inference channels , we can treat them as if the channels are coming into the security node by reversing the edges along such channels and revising the corresponding conditional probabilities.
+For those out-going inference channels, we can treat them as if the channels are coming into the security node by reversing the edges along such channels and revising the corresponding conditional probabilities.
 This is because, in terms of inference, the security node can be thought of as the "sink" of all information.
 Regardless of whether the attribute is the ancestor or descendent of the security node, the inference is always from the attribute towards the security node.
-Thus, we can compute the attribute sensitivities on both in-coming and out-going inference channels .
+Thus, we can compute the attribute sensitivities on both in-coming and out-going inference channels.

-In a large-scale network, because of the large number of attributes, it is timeconsuming to compute the sensitivity value for each attribute on the inference channels.
+In a large-scale network, because of the large number of attributes, it is time-consuming to compute the sensitivity value for each attribute on the inference channels.
 However, for two attribute nodes on the same inference channel, the node that is closer to the security node is more sensitive than the node that is farther from the security node at the same probability value.
 This difference of sensitivity value between closer and farther nodes is intuitive as closer nodes generally contain more sensitive information and are more influential on the security node than that of farther nodes.
-More specifically, the farther node influences the security node through the inference channel which includes the closer node.
+The farther node influences the security node through the inference channel which includes the closer node.
 Therefore, the amount of change at the farther node has the equivalent effect of inferring the security node as a smaller (or equal) amount of change at the closer node.
-For example, in the inference channel in Fig. 15.15(a), the closest attribute to security node "Launch Mission?" is "Fueling."
-Based on Eq.
-15.4, the sensitivity of "Fueling" is greater than the sensitivity of its parents "LAX_Fueling_Activity" for all x_0 , as shown in Fig. 15.15(b).
+For example, in the inference channel in Figure 15(a), the closest attribute to security node "LaunchMission?" is "Fueling."
+The sensitivity of "Fueling" is greater than sensitivity of its parents "LAX_Fueling_Activity" for all x_0 , as shown in Figure 15(b).
 Similarly, the sensitivity of "LAX_Fueling_Activity" is greater than the sensitivity of "Daily_Fuel_Consumption."